 Discussion: If SBP request is rejected or if no SBP response is received within TBD interval, there is no “binding” between the SBP initiator and SBP responder, i.e., they both would be in “inactive” state.
 Hence, using the term “terminate” may be misleading.
 Rather, we say the SBP procedure setup was unsuccessful.
 A similar change should also happen in Sensing Measuerement Setup (Section 11.21.18.4).

-Modifications: Editor: Please modify the text in P73L12-15 as suggested below.
+Modifications: Editor: Please modify the text in draft 0.2, P89L12-15 as suggested below.

 The SBP responder should transmit an SBP Response frame within TBD in response to the SBP Request